ECS153/final-project-hacker-5/README.md

 7. Then go back to the server(Ubuntu terminal), and type keylog_dump.
 This will dump out “Hello, this is Jasmine”
 8. You can also see it create a text file called “keylogger.txt” on the ubuntu machine(attacker) which contains the contents of what you wrote in Kali linux machine(target)

+### Next, we will discuss how to run reverse shell:
+1. On your target machine, run the server.
+To run the server: python server.py
+2. To run the shell: We used python package called pyinstaller to create an executable file for the shell to do this: python -m PyInstaller shell.py
+ 2.1 This will create a dist directory
+3. Now copy the dist directory to the target computer On the target computer, do the following: #both these commands are basically the target running our shell 3.1 cd dist/shell
+3.2 comiple: ./shell